LeChatP/RootAsRole/README.md

 </p>
 <!-- markdownlint-restore -->

-# RootAsRole (V3.0-alpha.1) : a secure alternative to sudo/su on Linux systems
+# RootAsRole (V3.0-alpha.3) : a secure alternative to sudo/su on Linux systems

-A role-based access control tool for administrative tasks on Linux.
-This tool tries to convince the least privilege and ease of use.
-We design this tool to being least privilege and least vulnerability prone by default.
+This tool allows you to configure your privilege access management more securely on a single operating system.

+Unlike sudo, this project sets the principle least privilege on its core features.
+Like sudo, this project wants to be usable.
+More than sudo, we care about configurators, and we try to warn configurators about dangerous manipulations.

+By using a role-based access control model, this project allows us to better manage administrative tasks.
+With this project, you could distribute privileges and prevent them from escalating directly.
+Unlike sudo does, we don't want to give entire privileges for any insignificant administrative task, so you could configure it easily with `capable` command.

 ## Installation